ENCCS/julia-for-hpda/content/regression.rst

    Return to the `Airfoil data set`_ example above and run the code for it.

    Try some different models to model the data.
-You can list available models a follows at the end of the script.
+You can list available models as follows at the end of the script.

    .. code-block:: julia

       for model in models(matching(X, y))
           print("Model Name: " , model.name , " , Package: " , model.package_name , "\n")
       end

       # get more model suggestions by changing type of the Frequency field from Int64 to Float64
       coerce!(X, :Frequency=>Continuous)